Access to Health Records

 What are my records?

-Your record has information about your:
+Your records have information about things like your:

 - letters, and